 Please see Parenting @ UNC for more information on the benefits and resources available for caring for your family.

 If you or someone you know is experiencing or has experienced stalking, harassment, and/or sexual or interpersonal (relationship) violence at some point in your life, there are a range of resources available.
-The Gender Violence Services Coordinator, Cassidy Johnson (firstname.lastname@example.org or 919.962.1343, Monday through Friday, 9-5 ), can provide confidential emotional support, answer questions about reporting options at the University, assist in navigating through the reporting process, and help link with support options at UNC and in the community (including accompanying you to another office/department/agency to request additional support).
+The Gender Violence Services Coordinator, Cassidy Johnson (email@example.com or 919.962.1343) and Holly Lovern (firstname.lastname@example.org, 919.962.7430), can provide confidential emotional support, answer questions about reporting options at the University, assist in navigating through the reporting process, and help link with support options at UNC and in the community (including accompanying you to another office/department/agency to request additional support).
 Safe at UNC collects information about on and off campus resources, support, and reporting options for survivors of sexual violence.

 Association of Women Faculty and Professionals (AWFP) “offers women faculty and professionals opportunities for fun, networking and learning through social activities, seminars, discussion groups and other events.”